 At their core, terpenes are molecules responsible for determining a plant’s smell.
 Additionally, they serve the plant by giving off scents that protect it.
 For example, high concentrations of particular terpenes may serve as insect repellent, keeping a plant safe from being eaten by insects or other animals.
 In contrast, terpenes with attractive smells play a vital role in luring helpful insects to ensure the plant’s survival through pollination .

-In the human realm, terpenes are ubiquitous in commercial fragrances, household items, food products, cosmetics, medicine, and other substances.
+In the human realm, terpenes are ubiquitous in commercial fragrances, household items, food products, cosmetics, wellness products and other substances.
 Many cannabis enthusiasts associate terpenes with their favorite strains that offer specific smells, tastes, and other benefits.

-New studies have begun to reveal the potential beneficial effects of many terpenes as researchers evaluate data and publish findings about their possible anti-inflammatory effects, antioxidant activity, and other health benefits, yet more research is needed before the science is settled .
+New studies have begun to reveal the potential beneficial effects of many terpenes as researchers evaluate data and publish findings about their possible benefits, yet more research is needed before the science is settled .

 What is guaiol?